Our Team

 Before becoming a psychotherapist, Alissa received a BA and MA in English.
 Alissa believes we tell a story to ourselves about ourselves.
 Part of the work of therapy is to discover the story one has told about the self, and craft one’s story of life ahead.

-• Lola Noero, LMSW
+• Lola Noero, LCSW

-Lola Noero, LMSW, Clinical Assistant Director
+Lola Noero, LCSW, Clinical Assistant Director

 Lola (she/her) holds a Master's degree in Clinical Social Work from NYU and is certified in NADA acupuncture protocol.
 She has specialized training in Couples Therapy from the Sarah Meehan Training Institute for Mental Health .
 Lola has also received training in Internal Family Systems, Trauma Focused Cognitive Behavioral Therapy, and Eye Movement Rapid Desensitization for trauma recovery from renowned training programs.
 Lola works with her clients in the mind-body connection and draws from Qi Gong, Yoga, and Mindful Somatic approaches in trauma-informed care.
 Before deciding to become a therapist, Lola took coursework and clinical placements in nursing and brings physiology/anatomy knowledge to her work.
 She has also been involved in research regarding the efficacy of psychedelics for mental health care.

 Lola’s theoretical approach is as an integrationist who draws from Evidence Based Therapy such as Gestalt Therapy, Dialectical Behavioral Therapy, Emotionally Focused Therapy (EFT), and Psychodynamic Psychotherapy.
 Lola has successfully worked with clients ranging in ethnic and racial backgrounds, and fosters an anti-oppressive, anti-racist approach to therapy.
 Lola sees therapy as a sacred and personalized experience, emphasizing the client’s own goals and personalized needs.
 Lola accepts you wherever you are in your own life path and will work with you to co-create an authentic, healing relationship necessary to grow both in and outside of the therapeutic space.
+Lola is also currently pursuing an additional four year program in Self - Psychology and prides herself on being an ever improving therapist for her clients.

 • Brian Ackerman